 Health care should be a right, not a privilege.

-For more than forty years, Fenway Health has been working to make life healthier for the people in our neighborhood, the LGBT community, people living with HIV/AIDS and the broader population.
+Since 1971, Fenway Health has been working to make life healthier for the people in our neighborhood, the LGBT community, people living with HIV/AIDS and the broader population.
 Fenway was founded in 1971 as part of the free clinic movement by students who believed that “health care should be a right, not a privilege.”

 In its early days, Fenway was a drop-in clinic providing free blood pressure checks and STD screenings.
 Over the years, Fenway obtained permanent space and incorporated as a freestanding health center with a staff of one volunteer doctor, one nurse and one intake worker.
 Today, Fenway Health has a budget of more than $90 million, a staff of 500 and a patient population of more than 28,000.